Indirect search of Heavy Neutral Leptons using the DUNE Near Detector: results

 \subsection{Impact on CC events at DUNEND}

 As we can infer from what we have shown before, the DUNE neutrino flux fired at the DUNEND will be affected by the production of HNLs.
 Each HNL produced from the decay of its parent meson (or muon) replaces one active neutrino in the SM DUNE neutrino flux.
 In principle, there is a possibility to recover this active neutrino since the HNL can decay into one or more active ones, which, depending on their direction, could or not impact the DUNEND.
 However, as it is demonstrated in Fig. \ref{fig:zdec}, it is unlikely that a relevant portion of these spurious active neutrinos would be created before or inside the LArTPC of the DUNEND for the mass range used in this work.
 This decrease in active neutrinos translates into a decrease in the CC event rates at the LArTPC.
-Our strategy is to use this deficit of CC events as an indirect signal of the existence(production) of HNLs at DUNE neutrino flux.
+Our strategy is to use this deficit of CC events as an indirect signal of the existence(production) of HNLs at the DUNE neutrino flux.
 Hence, in that sense, we are conducting an indirect search for HNLs.
-This indirect method for searching for HNLs is complementary to the direct searches~\cite{gouvea2020}, which look for HNL decays inside one of the DUNE's detectors.
-As we will show in the following sections, our method works comparatively better than direct searches for masses below 7-8 MeV and is sensitive to masses below 1 MeV, a region primarily inaccessible through direct searches.
+This indirect method for searching for HNLs is complementary to the direct searches~\cite{Berryman:2019dme}, which look for HNL decays inside one of the DUNE's detectors.
+As we will show in the following sections, our method can work comparatively better than direct searches for masses below 10 MeV and is sensitive to masses below 1 MeV, a region primarily inaccessible through direct searches.

 The deficit in the total CC event rates depends on the mass of the HNL, the value of $|U_{\alpha4}|^2$ and the off-axis position of the detector.
-In order to have an estimate of the maximum significance of this deficit allowed by current limits on the mixing parameters, we calculated the active neutrino flux in presence of HNLs using the maximum values of $|U_{\alpha4}|^2$ allowed by accelerator experiments at 90\% confidence level \cite{bolton2020neutrinoless} and then convoluted these fluxes with GEANT4 CC inclusive cross sections.
-As a point of reference, in Fig. \ref{fig:spectrum1mev} we show the $\nu_\mu$ CC event rates at the LArTPC for $m_{N}=1\text{ MeV}$ and $|U_{\mu4}|^2=1.19\times10^{-2}$ assuming Majorana neutrinos, on-axis position and one year in neutrino mode.
-The significance of the change in the number of the CC events in each bin is estimated by
+In order to have a first estimate of the maximum significance of this deficit allowed by current limits on the mixing parameters, we calculated the active neutrino flux in presence of HNLs using the maximum values of $|U_{\alpha4}|^2$ allowed by accelerator experiments at 90\% confidence level \cite{Bolton:2019pcu} and then convoluted these fluxes with GENIE 2.8.4 \cite{Andreopoulos:2009rq} CC inclusive cross sections.\\